BennyEisner/CLINE-SETUP/README.md

 - **`workflows/`**: Contains detailed step-by-step guides for development processes.
   - `development/setup-project.md`: Guide for setting up the Cline infrastructure
   - `development/initialize-memory-bank-workflow.md`: Workflow for populating the memory bank
-  - `development/feature-branch-workflow.md`: Step-by-step guide for the feature branch development process.
+  - `development/cline-commit-workflow.md`: An automated workflow for Cline to commit its own changes.

 ---